KenzKD/ONE_Unity_Template/README.md

   <img src="https://github.com/KenzKD/ONE_Unity_Template/assets/65004578/c55de439-f4d6-4a5e-9799-2f66b46c68fd" width="50%" />
 </p>

+8) **Avoid using `void Awake()`**.
+Using `void Awake()` can cause issues in the Browser, as it may sometimes fail to execute the functions within it.
+Instead, **use `void Start()`.**

-8) Make sure to **Normalize Any New Audio** before Exporting the Game to ensure consistent Audio Volume.
+9) Make sure to **Normalize Any New Audio** before Exporting the Game to ensure consistent Audio Volume.
 I use a tool called Davinci Resolve to do this, but there might be other tools you can use too.
    <br><br>Here is a video about the process: **_https://youtu.be/nZJkcca7vJ4?si=uO_QnZoWxXGuMTnk_**

-9) Learn how to use the **[DoTween](https://dotween.demigiant.com/index.php)** Plugin.
+10) Learn how to use the **[DoTween](https://dotween.demigiant.com/index.php)** Plugin.
 It allows you to easily add Animations to your Game.

-10) Learn how to use **Virtual Desktops** for your OS.
+11) Learn how to use **Virtual Desktops** for your OS.
 This can help you Organize your work better and can even make following tutorials much easier.
     <br><br>Here is a Setup Video for Windows 11: **_https://youtu.be/uRuQVtlV81s?si=aQ-c0X4TaaLB5aGC_**
     <br><br>You can setup your Touchpad like this to make it easier to switch between Desktops: